vatme/vatsim-hq-docs/vacc-staff/atc-training.md

 ### Add Mentor
 This page allows you to add a mentor to your vACC.
 Only resident members with a controller rating of S1, S2, S3, C1, C3, SUP, or ADM can be added as a mentor.
-Members rated I1 or I3 cannot be added as a mentor and must be added as an Instructor.
+Members rated I1 or I3 cannot be added as a mentor and must be marked as an Instructor on your vACC roster page.

 ![](/assets/atcmentor1.PNG)